 Kendhal has a wealth of experience treating former military members and first responders (including EMS, 911 operators, police, SWAT, undercover officers, ATF, and psychotherapists to name a few) and really enjoys her work with this group.
 She considers this to be one of her top specialties and believes this is the way she has been able to serve her country.
 Kendhal has a very direct, attachment-focused approach and bonds deeply with her clients which she believes makes treatment a joint venture between her and the client.
 Kendhal’s spouse is a former Marine of nearly 15 years who served 3 years as a Drill Instructor on Parris Island, SC.
 He is now a retired disabled veteran and in addition to her professional work with this population, she has personally coped with his ongoing readjustment to civilian life.

-While Kendhal does not typically work with couples unless it is the partner of an individual client, she is a Prepare and Enrich facilitator, and is trained in the Gottman Method utilized to treat couples.
+While Kendhal does not typically provide Relationship Counseling unless it is the partner of an individual client, she is a Prepare and Enrich facilitator, and is trained in the Gottman Method used to treat relationships.
 She is a Grief Recovery Specialist by the Grief Recovery Institute and is currently working toward a certification in Play Therapy which helps her work with adults regarding their childhood trauma.
 Kendhal is comfortable treating almost any issue in adults.

 Kendhal is a member of the American Psychological Association, Texas Counseling Association, and EMDR International Association (EMDRIA).
 She is a Certified EMDR Therapist, an EMDR Approved Consultant, and EMDR trainer providing consultation and ongoing education to therapists.